 GEMS World Academy, Dubai is a private Pre K-12 international school located in Al Barsha, Dubai.
-The school was first established in September 2007 by GEMS Education, although its first year of operation was in 2008.
-It is a pure International Baccalaureate curriculum based school.
+The school was first established in September 2007 by GEMS Education, although its first year of operation on its permanent site was in 2008.
+It is a pure International Baccalaureate curriculum-based school.

-GEMS World Academy Dubai, has a capacity of approximately 2050 students and currently has around 1,820 students - a reduction of approximately 100 students compared with 2016-17.
-The school employs 184 teachers of mainly British nationality, together with 79 teaching assistants, giving it a teacher to student ratio of 1:10 - among the lowest in the UAE.
+GEMS World Academy Dubai, has a capacity of approximately 2050 students and currently has around 1,550 students - a significant reduction of approximately 400 students compared with 2016-17.
+The impact of demographic changes in Dubai is very noticeable here.
+Teacher numbers have also fallen by around 20 to 164 in the past academic year.
+Teachers are mainly British nationals, and are supported by some 78 teaching assistants, giving a teacher to student ratio of 1:10 - among the lowest in the UAE.

 Teacher turnover in the 2015-16 academic year was unusually high - running at 35%.
-However, this figure has been reduced to 21% in 2016-17 and has reduced still further to 14% the last academic year (2017-18), well below the Dubai average of 20-22%.
-This is always an area of concern, and the improvement in staff retention (lessening the challenge of bringing on a substantial number of new staff each year) is a positive sign.
+However, this figure was reduced to 21% in 2016-17 and has reduced still further to 14% both in 2017-18 and 2018-19, well below the Dubai average of 20-22%.
+Staff turnover is always an area of concern, and the improvement in staff retention (lessening the challenge of bringing on a substantial number of new staff each year) is a positive sign.

 GEMS World Academy, Dubai is authorized by the International Baccalaureate Organization (IBO) to offer all three IB programmes – the Primary Years Programme (PYP), Middle Years Programme (MYP) and the Diploma Programme (DP).
-The school has recently (in the 2018-19 academic year) begun to offer the IBCP - Courses programme, which offers students a "scaled-down" and usually more vocational focus.
+The school also recently (in the 2018-19 academic year) began to offer the IBCP - Courses programme - which offers students a "scaled-down" (with a reduced number of subjects) and usually more vocationally focused programme.
 Some 10 students are participating in the IBCP.